lsst/in-kind-program_lsst_io/docs/contributors/contributed-telescope.rst

 ESP-IAC-S1 and ESP-BCM-S5
 -------------------------

-Roughly two nights per semester will be available at the `Gran Telescope Canaries (GTC) <https://www.gtc.iac.es/GTChome.php>`_.
+Roughly two nights per semester will be available at the Gran Telescope Canaries (GTC).
 The GTC is a 10.4 meter Optical/NIR telescope in La Palma, Spain.
 The GTC has a wide suite of `instrumentation <https://www.gtc.iac.es/instruments/instrumentation.php>`_.
 In-kind access to the GTC will not be allocated via the NOIRLab TAC, but a special process to be announced at a later date.
 This contribution is expected to be available for ten years from the starting semester.